 Configure Rules and Metric Calculations to Discover Bottlenecks i IMPORTANT: For more information about specific tasks, or additional technical information about the features described in this chapter, see the reference topics accessible from the applicable section in the Administration and Configuration Help.
-For example, to find out more about the Foglight registry, in the browser interface, open the Help tab in the action panel, and from there, navigate to Using Foglight > Administration and Configuration Help > Configuring Rules and Metric Calculations to Discover Bottlenecks > Using Metric Calculations in Foglight > Working with Foglight Registry Variables.
+For example, to find out more about the Foglight registry, in the browser interface, open the Help tab in the action panel, and from there, navigate to Administration and Configuration Help > Configuring Rules and Metric Calculations to Discover Bottlenecks > Working with Foglight Registry Variables.
 You will find a list of reference topics at the bottom of the page.